bwplotka/bingo/README.md

 * Allow maintaining separate, hidden, nested Go modules for Go buildable packages you need **without obfuscating your own module**!
     * Also works for non-Go projects, requiring tools that just happen to be written in Go (:
+    * Option to NOT require `bingo` for installation of tools.
 * Easy upgrade, downgrade, addition or removal of the needed binary's version, with no risk of dependency conflicts.
     * NOTE: Tools are **often** not following semantic versioning, so they need to be pinned by commit.
 * Reliable way to make sure users and CIs are using expected version of the binaries, with reinstall on demand only if needed.
 * Package level versioning, which allows versioning different packages from single module in different versions.
-* Versioning of multiple versions of binaries from the same Go package.
+* Bulk versioning: pinning of multiple versions of binaries from the same Go package (e.g for compatibility tests).
 * Optional, easy integration with Makefiles.

 ## Requirements